danini-the-panini/WangTiling/README.md

 Usage
 -----

-Run it (ant run, or through netbeans) abnd just drag an image file into the window!
+Run it (ant run, or through netbeans) and just drag an image file into the window, it's that easy!

+Clicking in the window re-tiles (or randomises) the texture.

+You will also find the following example tile-based textures:

+  * test.png
+  * seams.png
+  * poe.png (this is from the game Path of Exile, see link in Notes)

 Notes
 -----